Jesus Christ is still God’s only begotten Son

 Today, Jesus Christ is still God’s only begotten Son.
 In the LORD’s Day, when we resurrect, we will also become the true sons of God, if we overcome, as God says in the Book of Revelation: “He who overcomes shall inherit all things, and I will be his God and he shall be My son” (Revelation 21:7).

-The Bible tells us that Christ was first called the Son of God during His baptism, when the Spirit of God, the Spirit of Adoption (υἱοθεσίας) descended on Him, and a voice was heard from heaven, saying, “You are My beloved Son; in You I am well pleased” (Luke 3:22; Romans 8:15).
+Jesus was first called the Son of God during His baptism, when the Spirit of God descended on Him, and a voice was heard from heaven, saying, “You are My beloved Son; in You I am well pleased” (Luke 3:22; Romans 8:15).

 Paul told us that Christ was “justified by Spirit.”
 (1 Timothy 3:16).
 Justification simply means the right to be called a Child of God.
 Normally we say that a new believer is “sanctified by the Spirit,” but Christ was already sanctified as the Holy Spirit of the Old Testament.

 The naming of Christ as the Son of God through baptism was emphasized by Satan, when Jesus was immediately taken by the Spirit into the wilderness, to be tempted by the devil, and Satan said to Jesus, “if you are the Son of God command these stones become bread . . . .”
 (Matthew 4:3).

 The Only Begotten Son

 The expression “only begotten Son” compared Abraham to God.
 Abraham was willing to sacrifice his only son, whom he loved.
 God spared the life of Abraham’s son, but not His Own.
 The Apostle John said that Jesus was “the Lamb slain from the foundation of the word” (Revelation 13:8).